Annimus1/monstercat-practice/README.md

 # Monstercat - Practice

-A small practice to know how to play audio and video from a server using ReactJs.
+A small practice to know how to play audio and video from a server using ReactJs based on [Monstercat](https://www.frontendpractice.com/projects/monstercat).

 try it at [monstercat-practice](https://monstercat-practice.vercel.app).